MasoudBimar/Typescript-Step-by-Step/src/2-advanced-types/advanced-types.md

 ## Type Assertion

-`as` wont do the conversion it just tell the compiler about return type of that expression
+`as` won't do the conversion; it just tells the compiler about the return type of that expression.

-In other word, A type assertion tells the TypeScript compiler to treat a value as a specific type without changing the runtime value.
+In other words, a type assertion tells the TypeScript compiler to treat a value as a specific type without changing the runtime value.

 ```ts
 const value = something as MyType;